Mike Kelley (baseball)

-Michael Joseph Kelley (December 2, 1875 – June 6, 1955) was an American Major League Baseball first baseman.
-He played one season in the majors with the Louisville Colonels.
-He then forged a 30-year career as a manager in the minor leagues and became a legendary figure in the "Twin Cities" of Minneapolis–St. Paul.
+Michael Joseph Kelley (December 2, 1875 – June 6, 1955) was an American professional baseball first baseman, manager, and owner.
+He played professionally for 13 seasons, including one year in the major leagues with the Louisville Colonels of the National League, but he is best known for his career as both a manager and an owner in the minor leagues, which spanned the first half of the 20th century.
+He became a legendary figure in the "Twin Cities" of Minneapolis–St. Paul.

-Major League career
+Baseball career

-Born in Templeton, Massachusetts, Kelley played only one season in the Major Leagues, with the 1899 Louisville Colonels of the National League.
+Born in Templeton, Massachusetts, Kelley's professional baseball career began with the Augusta Kennebecs of the New England League in 1895.
+He played for various teams in the New England League and the Eastern League until 1899, when he was purchased by the Louisville Colonels of the National League.
 A right-handed hitter and thrower, he appeared in 76 games that season, and he batted .241 with three home runs and had 33 runs batted in.
-At the end of the season, the NL shrunk from 12 to eight teams and the Colonels were disbanded.
-Many Louisville players were acquired by the surviving Pittsburgh Pirates, but Kelley returned to the minors.
+At the end of the season, the NL shrunk from twelve to eight teams and the Colonels were disbanded.
+Barney Dreyfuss, owner of the Colonels, bought a half interest in the Pittsburg Pirates and transferred much of Louisville's talent, including Kelley, to Pittsburg.
+Three months later, the Pirates sold Kelley to the Indianapolis Hoosiers of the American League.